Looking for a quick, healthy and flavorful dinner or meal prep recipe? Try these easy vegan Spring Roll Bowls with crispy tofu, avocado

 - Vegan Taco Stuffed Avocados.
 Technically, the taco is the bowl.
 Genius, right?

-We hope you give these a try!Print
+We hope you give these other easy recipes a try after enjoying your vegan spring roll bowls!Print

 Looking for a quick, healthy and flavorful dinner recipe?
 Try these Spring Roll Bowls with Crispy Tofu, Avocado and a Sesame Miso Dressing!
 Vegan, gluten free and on the table in 30 minutes.